nokia/lightweight-iot-client/README.md

 ``make``

+During the ``make``, some compiler warnings may appear but they are not resulting in errors.

 When you want to add parameters during compilation, use ``cmake`` with ``-D`` parameters.
 Please refer to the Wakaama distribution for details.